How Much Does Furniture Reupholstery Cost in 2025?

 Material choice creates the biggest variation in the total expense.
 If you need 12 yards of fabric at $50 per yard to cover an average-size couch, you’ll pay $600.
 Selecting a high-end option at $100 per yard will cost you $1,200, not including labor.

-Pattern matching can also add another $100 in labor costs, depending on your chosen material.
+Depending on your chosen material, pattern matching can also add another $100 in labor costs.
 An excellent way to minimize labor costs is to choose a single color with no pattern.

 Pet-Proof Fabric

 Cats and dogs can wreak havoc on upholstered furniture.
-A lot can go wrong with claws, muddy paws, and shedding fur.
+Claws, muddy paws, and shedding fur can cause problems.
 You need a fabric that's resistant to claws and staining and easy to clean.
 Microfiber, performance weave, and denim are all good choices.

 Avoid jacquard and brocade fabrics with a lot of embellishment that can snag easily.
 You may also get your pro to apply an upholstery or stain guard, although this can add another $50 to $100 in labor costs.